Finding more money to invest

 Whether you have a little bit of money right now, or even none at all, the first step is to get you started in a new direction.
 To begin with, even if you’ve never been a saver or investor in the past, understand that today is a new day, and you’re charting a new course.
 From now on, you will be a saver, and a short time later you’ll also be an investor.
 Accept it, and commit to it.

 For example, if you have no savings, set a goal to have $1,000 saved within, say two or three months.
-You can do this with a combination of efforts that might include cutting all expenses that aren’t absolutely necessary for the duration, selling some personal affects on eBay or with a garage sale or even earning some additional income.
+You can do this with a combination of efforts that might include cutting all expenses that aren’t absolutely necessary for the duration, selling some personal effects on eBay, or with a garage sale or even earning some additional income.

 Earning more income